Ma5onic/replicat0r/README.md

 Now you can run pre-seeder.sh using the same s3_src.txt file you used with replicat0r and it will automatically seed in all of your existing source bucket data into your destination bucket.
+Remember to remove these temporary bucket policies from the SOURCE buckets when you are done seeding.
+They are secure enough describing a Principal account (or decrease the vector with a user ARN if your backup account has users on it)